cceremuga/pypacket/README.md

 * `config/configuration.json` contains all insecure runtime configuration settings.
 * If you want to upload spots to APRS-IS, ensure you have the following environment variables set:
-    * `PYPACKET_USERNAME` - Your call sign for APRS-IS
+    * `PYPACKET_USERNAME` - Your call sign for APRS-IS.
-    * `PYPACKET_PASSWORD` - Your password for APRS-IS
+    * `PYPACKET_PASSWORD` - Your password for APRS-IS.
-    * `PYPACKET_LATITUDE` - The latitude where your receiver running PyPacket resides.
+    * `PYPACKET_LATITUDE` - The latitude of the IGate running PyPacket.
 Optional.
-    * `PYPACKET_LONGITUDE` - The longitude where your receiver running PyPacket resides.
+    * `PYPACKET_LONGITUDE` - The longitude of the IGate running PyPacket.
 Optional.
     * Rename `.env.example` to `.env` and fill in the appropriate values.
+    * See the security notes section below for situational awareness.
 * Run `pip install -r requirements.txt`

 ## Usage